SailAgent/SailAPIExample/README_JAVASCRIPT.md

 ### Custom APIs

 Execute custom API endpoints created in the Studio UI (Page APIs tab).
 Custom APIs allow you to execute tools or graphs as API endpoints.
+Custom APIs can be configured as either GET or POST requests.

 #### Get Custom API Metadata